astoeckel/pykinsim/README.md

         vis.fig.savefig("pendulum_{}.svg".format(i), bbox_inches="tight", transparent=True)
 ```

-Executing this will result in roughly result in the picture displayed above (the individual plots were combined for clarity).
+Executing this will roughly result in the picture displayed in the header above (the individual plots were combined for clarity).

 ## Features